hiblaphp/event-loop/README.md

 script waits with it.
 There is no way to pause mid-function and let something else run in the meantime.

-**Fibers**, introduced in PHP 8.1, change this.
+Fibers, introduced in PHP 8.1, change this.
 A Fiber is a pausable function — a block of code that can suspend itself mid-execution, hand control back to whatever started it, and later be resumed exactly where it left off.
 Unlike a regular function call, which runs to completion and returns once, a Fiber can yield control multiple times before it finishes.